-Let’s say that the company wants to visualize data for the products that are shown above.
+Let’s say that a company wants to visualize data for the products that are shown above.

-The data will provide information about the times that each one of these products was bought, liked, or saved.
+The data will provide information about the instances that each one of these products was bought, liked, or saved.

 Additionally, in case a product is available in more colors – like the one I’ve highlighted above – then the sales team of the company will also know which color sells more.

-Knowing any kind of information in relation to your products is important because it supports you in building a more effective marketing strategy, plus it promotes and creates products that will sell more than others.
+Knowing any kind of detailed information in relation to your products is important because it helps you build a more effective marketing strategy.
+Plus, it promotes and creates products that will sell more than others.